martinescardo/ExactRealNumberComputationInHaskell/README.md

     else imin (infimum(f.((-1):))) (infimum(f.(1:)))
 ```
 But we need to define `imax` and `imin`.
 This has to be done so that their
 lookahead complexities are 1.
-Otherwise the algorithms diverge.
+Otherwise the above algorithms diverge.
 See the next section.
 ```haskell
 example12 = supremum (\x -> mid (0:x) (sqr x))
 ```